 18 Days Birding Tour with Gorilla Trekking

-On this 18 days Birding Tour with Gorilla Trekking, Uganda has emerged to be the only country on the continent where one can do Gorilla Trekking while enjoying excellent birding.
+On this 18 days Birding Tour with Gorilla Trekking Safari you will testify why Uganda has emerged to be the only country on the African continent where one can do Gorilla Trekking while enjoying excellent birding.
 This itinerary offers an enriching birding experience through multiple habitats that include forests, savannahs, wetlands, mountains, and farmlands.

-We arrive in Entebbe.
-While the capital Kampala is a manic city, Entebbe is some 40 km away, on the shores of Lake Victoria and is much more relaxed.
+On arrival at Entebbe International Airport, you will be met by our safari guide from Arcadia Safaris, and then you will be briefed on your 18-day trip in Uganda – The Pearl of Africa.
+As the capital Kampala is a manic city, Entebbe some 40 km away on the shores of Lake Victoria is much more relaxed.
 It’s also incredibly “birdy”, with wonderful species like African Gray Parrot, Ross’s Turaco, and Woodland Kingfisher all over the landscape.
 If time allows, we will make an afternoon visit to the beautifully landscaped Entebbe botanical gardens right on the shores of the lake.
-Along with a bounty of more common species, our first birds here could include Orange Weaver and Red-chested Sunbird, and is a perfect introduction to the trip with easy birding in an open environment.
+The more usual suspects in with a bounty, and our first birds here may include Orange Weaver and Red-chested Sunbird, being a soft gentle introduction to the trip in open surroundings where birding is easy.

 Destination: Entebbe International Airport